thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 configure our `routes.rb` file.

-As we discussed in the versioning section of our introduction, we will add controllers within `api/v1` directory so that we may release future versions of our API without breaking older versions of our application.
+As we discussed in the versioning section of our introduction, we will add controllers within `api/v1` directory so we may release future versions of our API without breaking older versions of our application.

 Because our `routes.rb` file tells our controllers to look for the JSON format by default, we do not need to tell our individual controllers to render JSON